stephenmcd/cartridge/README.rst

 this goal with a code-base that implements only the core features of an e-commerce site, therefore remaining as simple as possible.

-Cartridge also extends the `Mezzanine`_ content management platform and a live demo of Cartridge can be found by visiting the `Mezzanine live demo`_.
+Cartridge extends the `Mezzanine`_ content management platform and a live demo of Cartridge can be found by visiting the `Mezzanine live demo`_.

 Features